Thony3ds/CaPy/plugins/documentation.md

 ## Template:
 To help you we provide a template folder with all functionnalities in it and the correct syntax in template_plugin folder.

+## CaPy Compilator:
+For your plugin to work you must compile it with the official CaPy Compiler with the right version (in the CaPyCompilator Folder).
+The app will automaticly compile your plugin to a .cpm (CaPy Plugin Module).
+### Compilator Restriction & allows:
+The compilator will only allow following libraries to be use:
+- PyQt5
+- json
+- Others will be added in the future

+The compilator will allow you to access to different datas of the main app:
+- App Theme
+- Others will be added in the future

+## CaPy Execution File Syntax:
+Executions Files are optionnal but help to make configuration apps or other improvements.
+If you use executable into your conf.json you will have to configure the applications of the plugin.
+If you don't the app will automaticly turn them on. the executed file must be a class with the following imports in the __init__.py: def __init__(self, rights:dict, files_path:dict)

+rights will contains your permissions files_paht will contains your files that your registered into your conf.json